Mutation specific approaches

 In addition, Sarepta is performing a clinical trial for patients with a single exon duplication involving exon 45, 51 or 53.

-Daiichi Sankyo also is developing AONs with the ENA chemistry for exon 45 skipping in Japan.
+Daiichi Sankyo is developing AONs with the ENA chemistry for exon 45 skipping in Japan.
 A first trial revealed the compound to be safe but increases in dystrophin were extremely modest.
 Daiichi Sankyo aims to continue developing this compound.

 Preclinical studies to identify exon skipping compounds for exon 44, 52, 54 and 55 are ongoing at several companies working in the exon skipping space.